xinweiiiii/redis-feature-demo/README.md

 3. In Window 2: Publish a message to "notifications" channel
 4. Watch the message appear instantly in Window 1!

+### Rate Limiting
+**Configuration:**
+- Set an identifier (e.g., "user:123" or an IP address)
+- Configure max requests (e.g., 5)
+- Set time window in seconds (e.g., 10)

+**Testing:**
+1. Click "Make API Request" multiple times
+2. Watch the counter increase and progress bar fill up
+3. Visual feedback changes from green to red when throttled
+4. See the countdown timer showing when the limit resets
+5. View the request history showing allowed/denied requests
+6. Click "Reset Rate Limit" to clear the counter manually

+**What Happens:**
+- Each request increments a Redis counter using `INCR`
+- First request sets an expiration time using `EXPIRE`
+- Subsequent requests check if limit is exceeded
+- Counter automatically resets after the time window expires
+- Real-time countdown shows remaining time until reset

 ## Project Structure

 ```